vocdoni/docs/docs/protocol/entity-metadata.md

 # Entity metadata

 An entity can have many roles.
-For the most part, is the organizer and the ultimate responsibility of a voting process.
+For the most part, is the organizer and the ultimate responsible of a voting process.

 But it could not make use of the voting mechanism an instead just be an element of trust:

-- Can publish news/information via the `feed`
+- Can publish news/information via the [Feed](#feed)
-- Can provide pointers to trusted/related `entities`
+- Can provide pointers to trusted/related [Entities](#entities-list)
-- Can provide alternative trusted bootstrap nodes or relays
+- Can provide [Gateway boot nodes](#gateway-boot-nodes) or relays

 For the most part, all this data lives in the blockchain.
 Alternatively, it is indexed in the blockchain and retrieved using other protocols.